cjohnson74/C_Sharp-Tournament-Tracker/README.md

 # C_Sharp-Tournament-Tracker
 A Tournament Tracker written in C# that sets up a schedule for teams to play each other in a single-elimination style matcchups.

-## Scenario
-My friends come to me and ask me to create a tournament tracker.
-They are always playing games and want to determine who is the best.
-The idea is that I create a bracket tournament system where the computer will tell them who to play in a single-elimination style bracket.
-In the end, the winner should be identified.
-Their model is the NCAA Basketball tournament bracket from March Madness.

-## Features
-1. Tracks games played and their outcome (who won).
-2. Multiple competitors play in the tournament.
-3. Creates a tournament plan (who plays in what order).
-4. Schedules games.
-5. A single loss eliminates a player.
-6. The last player standing is the winner.

-## Questions
-### How many players will the tournament handle?
-Is it variable?
-The application should be able to handle a variable number of players in a tournament.
-### If a tournament has less than the full complement of players, how do we handle it?
-A tournament with less than the perfect number (a multiple of 2, so 4, 8, 16, 32, etc.) should add in "byes".
-Basically, certain people selected at random get to skip the first round and act as if they won.

 ## Useful for:
 - Office ping pongtournaments
 - Rec league playoffs